The Left Ear

 The Left Ear is a 2015 Chinese coming of age film directed by Alec Su.
 It is Su's directorial debut, and based upon the novel of the same name by Rao Xueman.
 Rao also wrote the film's screenplay.
-Filming completed and went into post production in November 2014, and was slated for release on April 30, 2015 but was moved forward to April 24, 2015.
+Filming completed and went into post production in November 2014, and was slated for release on April 30, 2015, but was moved forward to April 24, 2015.

 Many of Su's former co-stars from popular TV series My Fair Princess, Romance in the Rain and Destiny by Love helped him promote the film, including Ruby Lin, Leo Ku, Qin Lan, and Zhao Wei who sang the theme song.
 The moderate-budget film became a major box office success, grossing US$78 million.

 Plot

 Li Er, a 17-year-old-girl, is partially deaf in her left ear.
-She dreams of having someone whisper sweet nothings into her impaired left ear because it'll "go straight to the heart".
+She dreams of having someone whisper sweet nothings into her impaired left ear because it will "go straight to the heart".
 Li Er has a crush on Xu Yi, a popular guy in school who is handsome and intelligent.
 Instead, Xu Yi is in love with Li Bala, a bar waitress.
 Driven to distraction, Xu neglects his homework, which infuriates his mother to the point that she was hospitalized and eventually died.

-What Xu Yi and Li Bala doesn't know is that they are all pawns in a plan devised by Zhang Yang, Xu Yi's half-brother.
+What Xu Yi and Li Bala does not know is that they are all pawns in a plan devised by Zhang Yang, Xu Yi's half-brother.
 Zhang Yang has always hated his mother for leaving him and his father and marrying Xu Yi's father.
 He wants to seek revenge against Xu Yi.
 One night, after seeing Zhang Yang in a basketball game, Li Bala falls in love with first sight with him.
 Disregarding Zhang Yang's offhand violence and his jealous and spoilt girlfriend, Jiang Jiao, Li Bala chases after him fervently.
 Zhang Yang agrees to date Li Bala, on the condition that Li Bala destroys Xu Yi's reputation.